dkadetov/strimzi-kafka-connect/docs/HOW-TO-STRIMZI.md

 ## How to restart connector task gracefully

-Not relevant to Debezium Connector as it always has only 1 task.
+Not relevant to the Debezium Connector as it always has only 1 task.

 ```bash
 kubectl annotate KafkaConnector <kafka_connector_name> strimzi.io/restart-task="0"